Find Affordable College Courses

 Detroit, MI

-Out of the 5 schools in Michigan that were part of this year’s ranking, Wayne State University landed the # 5 spot on the list.
-Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.
+A rank of #5 on this year’s list means Wayne State University is a great place for classical languages and literature students working on their bachelor’s degree.
+Located in the city of Detroit, Wayne State is a public college with a very large student population.

-Read full report on Classical Languages & Literature at Wayne State University
+Full Classical Languages & Literature at Wayne State University Report

 Best Classical Languages & Literature Colleges in the Great Lakes Region

-Explore all the Best Classical Languages & Literature Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Classical Languages & Literature Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded